Kurt Langendorf: Nazi years

-War broke out a few days after his nineteenth birthday.
-In 1940 Kurt Langendorf was conscripted into the army and for a time seriously contemplated escaping across the Swiss border and seeking refuge with relatives.
+World War II broke out a few days after his nineteenth birthday.
+In 1940 Kurt Langendorf was conscripted into the Wehrmacht and for a time seriously contemplated escaping across the Swiss border and seeking refuge with relatives.
 He was persuaded by comrades to respond positively to the call-up, however, in order to acquire military knowledge and pursue antifascist political work with fellow soldiers.